ual-cci/MSc-Coding-2/Week-1.md

 - Let's talk a little bit about each of these so you're all clear what they can do for you.
 Some of you will know this stuff, but just in case, let's remind ourselves.

 * Linting is where a program can analyse your code and spot where it's going to fail.
-* Hinting is where the idea tells you about errors and offer solutions
+* Hinting is where the IDE tells you about errors and offer solutions
 - You will have noticed these features on mimicproject.com and elsewhere
 * The Preprocessor takes all the files in your project and sticks them together in to one big file which it then passes to the compiler
 - You can give the preprocessor some 'directives', i.e. actions, like including other files such as standard libraries for maths, logging, or whatever.